 Breast Implant Warranty:

 Regardless of the manufacturer, most implant companies warranty their breast implants from mechanical failure for ten years.
-This means that if the breast implant ruptures or leaks, or has any other type of mechanical failure, within ten years of placement, the manufacturer will cover the replacement cost of the implant, and occasionally, help pay for the surgeon, facility, and anesthesia fees associated with replacement.
+This means that if the breast implant ruptures or leaks, or has any other type of mechanical failure, within ten years of placement, the manufacturer will cover the replacement cost of the implant, and occasionally, help pay for other fees typically associated with the surgery such as the surgeon fee, facility, and anesthesia fees associated with replacement.
 Some newer breast implant manufacturers also warranty their breast implants from capsular contracture for a specific number of years, often two to three years, after placement.
 Capsular contracture is the formation of excessive, thick scar tissue around one or both breast implants that can lead to pain, implant malposition, and/or breast hardness.

 Fortunately, it is easy to tell if a saline breast implant has ruptured.
 If a saline breast implant has ruptured, the breast will visibly decrease in size over a period of several days to weeks as the saline leaks out of the implant and is absorbed by the body.
 However, it is not so easy to tell if a silicone breast implant has ruptured.
 If a silicone breast implant ruptures, silicone does not leak from the implant and get absorbed by the body, as it does a saline implant.
 Rather, the silicone remains in the breast capsule and often remains inside the breast implant shell.
 The patient may not have any idea their silicone breast implant has ruptured or they may experience a change in breast shape or firmness.
 Thus, MRI imaging is necessary to diagnose a silicone breast implant rupture.

 It is because of this ten-year warranty that many patients believe they must get their breast implants replaced after ten years.
-However, Dr. Traci Temmen of the Plastic Surgery Center of Tampa, tells her patients that if after ten years they are still happy and not experiencing any trouble with their breast implants to “leave well enough alone!”
+However, Dr. Traci Temmen of Temmen Plastic Surgery, tells her patients that if after ten years they are still happy and not experiencing any trouble with their breast implants to “leave well enough alone!”
 There is no medical, surgical, or health reason to replace breast implants ten years after a breast augmentation unless the patient has experienced a rupture, is unhappy with her appearance, or wishes to exchange her breast implants for a specific reason.